 Moving Forward More Softly

 If you feel burned out, give yourself permission to stop.
 To rest.
 To listen.
-You’re not falling behind.
-You’re rebuilding — piece by piece, at the pace you need.
+You’re not falling behind; you’re rebuilding — piece by piece, at the pace you need.

 If this post resonated with you, you may also find comfort in You’re Allowed to Be Tired — a gentle reminder that rest is not a weakness, but a vital part of healing.